chadfazio/asm341/module1/lab1/lab1.rst

 Task 4 - Create Explicit Allowed URLs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #.
 Now that we've seen how wildcard URLs work, let's get the site to work with explict URLs.
 #.
-Delete the Wildcard URL /WebGoat/
+Delete the Wildcard URL /WebGoat/  .
 #.
-Click **Apply Policy**
+Click **Apply Policy**.
 #.
 Create explict URLs to allow access to **only** the login page, landing page, and Insecure Login Page.
 #.
-Hint: use the information in the Illegal Requests log to build explicit and wildcard URLs to fully render pages.
+Hint: Use the information in the Illegal Requests log to build explicit and wildcard URLs to fully render pages.
         |lab1-task4|

 Task 6 - Lab Cleanup
 ~~~~~~~~~~~~~~~~~~~~~
 #.
 Let's cleanup and prepare for the next module by deleting the lab1 policy we've been using.
 #.
-Navigate to **Security -> Application Security -> Security Policies**
+Navigate to **Security -> Application Security -> Security Policies**.
 #.
 Click "Delete".